berlyozzy/js-nvidia-drivers-check/README.md

 get_os() // retrieve a list of OS IDs

-// retrieve a driver ID and download URL get_driver_link(
+// retrieve a driver ID and the download URL get_driver_link(
     {
         pfid : "782", // platform ID, 782 - GeForce GTX 950 (defult)